 Throughout the season, special events recognizing the fun and social aspects of the sport are held.
-Sign-up information for Social Events will be emailed, posted at the club, and usually listed on the website.
-It is recommended that you sign up at the club.
-A poster will describe the event including the date, time, and cost.
+Sign-up information for Social Events will be emailed, posted at the club, and listed on the website.
+It is recommended that you sign up on the website.
 Some events are family events.
 If not designated, the event is adult only.
 Charges for social events will appear in your bar bill.

 Social Events include club events and Friendlies.
 Club events involve only RCC members.
-They include the First Chance, Holiday Party, Bourbon and BBQ, Wood Memorial Salsa & Tequila (men's), and Last Chance.
 Friendlies are friendly competitions with neighboring clubs.
-We currently participate in Friendlies with the Niagara Falls, Buffalo, and Pittsburgh Curling Clubs.

-Please note that if you indicate that you will attend a function, but do not show, you will be billed unless you cancel at least one week prior to the event.
+Please note that if you indicate that you will attend a function, but do not show, you will be billed.